openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Sending Credential Offer by Reference Using `credential_offer_uri` Parameter

-Upon receipt of the `credential_offer_uri`, the Wallet MUST send an HTTP GET request to URI to retrieve the referenced Credential Offer Object, unless it is already cached, and parse it to recreate the Credential Offer parameters.
+Upon receipt of the `credential_offer_uri`, the Wallet MUST send an HTTP GET request to the URI to retrieve the referenced Credential Offer Object, unless it is already cached, and parse it to recreate the Credential Offer parameters.

 Note: The Credential Issuer SHOULD use a unique URI for each Credential Offer utilizing distinct parameters, or otherwise prevent the Credential Issuer from caching the `credential_offer_uri`.